Ittiwan people: 18th century

-At the outbreak of the Yamasee War in spring of 1715, the Etiwan sided with South Carolina and played a role in defending Port Royal against the initial Yamasee offensive.
+At the outbreak of the Yamasee War in spring of 1715, the Etiwan sided with South Carolina and helped to defend Port Royal against the initial Yamasee offensive.
 By July of that year, however, the Etiwan switched sides and joined the Yamasee War effort against the South Carolinians.

-In 1724 the journal of the Commons House of Assembly reported that the Etiwans wanted their own land.
-By then the Etiwans were scattered in small groups in St. James Goose Creek Parishes, St. Thomas Parish, St. Johns Parish, St. Andrews, St. Paul Parish, and St. Helena Parish.
+In 1724, the journal of the Commons House of Assembly reported that the Etiwans wanted their own land.
+By then, the Etiwans were scattered in small groups in St. James Goose Creek Parishes, St. Thomas Parish, St. Johns Parish, St. Andrews, St. Paul Parish, and St. Helena Parish.
 Some Natives wanted a single settlement area to bring the tribe members together and provide a means of support for their dwindling number.
 The Commons House of Assembly granted the request and issued land on the western side of Wassamasaw Swamp.
 Governor Glen makes the last historical mention of them as a tribal nation in 1751, as he proclaimed the "Etavans [sic] as a tribe in alliance with the English Government."